 "I would be more than happy to speak with them after the tournament as the Slams are intense," Osaka said in her statement withdrawing.
 "I'm gonna take some time away from the court now, but when the time is right I really want to work with the Tour to discuss ways we can make things better for the players, press and fans."

 This article was originally published on May 27, 2021.

 Instead of participating in any French Open press conferences this year, tennis phenom Naomi Osaka is focusing on her mental well-being.
-In a statement shared to Instagram and Twitter, Osaka likened press conferences to "kicking a person while they're down," and emphasized that although she respects the tournament and journalists covering the event, she'll be opting out of conversations with media — even though, she noted, she might face a hefty fine.
+In a statement shared to Instagram and Twitter, Osaka likened press conferences to "kicking a person while they're down," and emphasised that although she respects the tournament and journalists covering the event, she'll be opting out of conversations with media — even though, she noted, she might face a hefty fine.

 "I've often felt that people have no regard for athletes mental health and this rings very true whenever I see a press conference or partake in one," Osaka wrote on Wednesday, citing viral clips of athletes "breaking down after a loss" while doing press.
 "We're often sat there and asked questions that we've been asked multiple times before or asked questions that bring doubt into our minds and I'm not just going to subject myself to people that doubt with me."

 According to the official Grand Slam rulebook, players are mandated to attend post-match media conferences unless they are injured or physically unable to appear.
 Those who don't could be subjected to pay up to $20,000.
 Along with her statement, Osaka shared a 2015 video of running back Marshawn Lynch, who was infamously and repeatedly fined by the NFL for refusing to talk to the media.
 In the clip, Lynch answers every question with the answer, "I'm just here so I won't get fined."